Anya-RB-Chen/cs229-2018-autumn/Study Notes/Lecture 2 Linear Regression and Gradient Descent.md

  &\}
 \end{align}$$

-In Stochastic Gradient Descent algorithm, instead of scanning through all million examples before you update the parameters $\Theta$ even a little bit, it use the derivative of just one single example.
+In Stochastic Gradient Descent algorithm, instead of scanning through all million examples before you update the parameters $\Theta$ even a little bit, it uses the derivative of just one single example.

 ---